 Fix 2: Restart in safe mode

-Fix 3: Enable never sleep mode and disable fast startup
+Fix 3: Enable never sleep mode

-Step 3.
+Step 2.
 Click the Change settings that are currently unavailable link.

-Step 4.
+Step 3.
 Select Never under the sleep section.

 ✎Note: If this way does not work, you can click the Restore default settings for this plan link.
 Or you can restore it via powercfg–restoredefaultschemes command.

-Step 6.
+Step 2.
 Click Change settings that are currently unavailable link.

-fast startup checkbox and click Save changes button.
+Step 3.
+Under Shutdown settings, unmark the Turn on fast startup checkbox and click Save changes button.

-Fix 4: Run the Performance/Maintenance Troubleshooter
+Fix 5: Run the Performance Troubleshooter

-Fix 5: Run System Maintenance troubleshooter
+Fix 6: Run System Maintenance troubleshooter

 Step 1.
 Type the following command in the Run windows and hit Enter to run System Maintenance troubleshooter.